Nutrition and Hydration

 In terms of what to have, our philosophy is very much to stick to natural whole foods, as we believe that nature provides you with everything you need – so you could eat fruit such as bananas and apples as your snack.
 Rice, sweet potatoes, quinoa and potatoes are good options for your meals.

 Some people prefer to go down the path of having energy liquids or gels.
 Whatever you decide to choose, make sure that you are not trialling any new foods out on the day because you won’t know how your body will react.

-Snacks will be provided at checkpoints and our host schools will be running food stalls - so make sure you bring some money with you on the day.
+Snacks will be provided at checkpoints and a BBQ will be available at checkpoint 2 - so make sure you bring some money with you on the day.

 Hydration and electrolytes

 It's important to drink lots of water during the event to stay properly hydrated.
 Drinking water is available at the start and at each checkpoint, so bring at least 2 x 1 litre bottles or a 2 litre bladder.
 As you will be walking for a long period of time, you will also need to replace electrolytes – especially if you sweat a lot.
 Losing electrolytes will decrease your performance and your recovery.
 It could also lead to hyponatremia, a condition in which the sodium levels in your blood become too low.
 Hyponatremia causes your muscles and heart to contract erratically, and can even lead to death.
 You can replace electrolytes by eating salty foods, or by adding a pinch of sea salt to each 1 litre of water or by drinking a sports drink – coconut water is a natural sports drink that isn’t full of artificial ingredients.

 After the event

 It's also important to eat carbohydrates and protein after your event to replenish your energy levels and to help repair your body.
 Aim to eat a snack around 15-30 minutes after the event.
 You should also focus on drinking plenty of fluids for 24 to 48 hours after the event to help with your recovery.